-Why do I need a doula?
+Why do you need a doula?

-When and where do we meet?
+When and where will we meet?

 How many times will we meet pre-labour?